-With so many choices out there, the path can be perilous.
-Fear not.
-We researched over 55 contenders and put 11 of the best to the side-by-side test, testing for over 100 hours.
-We outline which bag is the lightest, warmest, most comfortable, and the best overall after spending countless nights in the Eastern Sierra during the snowiest winter in decades.
-While shivering and sweating, zipping and unzipping, we put these bags through rigorous testing so that you can shop with confidence and sleep better on your next adventure.
+There are loads of choices out there when it comes to winter down sleeping bags, and selecting the right one can be a serious investment.
+Well, rest easy, because we researched over 55 of the top bags out there and put 13 of the best to the side-by-side test, spending many cold nights out to find the best bag.
+We highlight which bag is the lightest, warmest, most comfortable, and the best overall.
+By stuffing and unstuffing, zipping and unzipping, shivering and even sweating, we've determined which bag is right for you on your next winter adventure.
 All so you don't have to scratch your head wondering if the $700 sack of bird feathers will keep you warm and happy on your next winter trip, or if you'll be sent plummeting down the financial bergschrund.

 Read the full review below >

 |Displaying 1 - 5 of 13||≪ Previous | View All | Next ≫|

 Updated January 2018